monimaanam/Modomics_Decoder/README.md

 Modomics_Decoder_V1.py
 ----------------------------------------------------------------
 This script will take any pasted unicode RNA sequence (from: https://genesilico.pl/modomics/sequences/) and annotate each modified position for easy viewing.
-Simply enter a RNA unicode sequence of interest (e.g., GGGGCUAU...) when prompted.
+Simply enter an RNA unicode sequence of interest (e.g., GGGGCUAU...) when prompted.
 A second prompt will display all nucleotide positions enumerated, highlighting modified base positions.

 Example Output
 ----------------------------------------------------------------